Guitar Humidifiers

 Lifeguard

-the only humidifier which regulates the humidity
+the only humidifier that regulates the humidity

-insert.
-A "micropore" construction eliminates leakage.
+- "micropore" construction eliminates leakage

 |